 Add a video to your canvas

-You can either upload your own video from your computer or via the mobile app.
-Or you can use a stock video from our integrated library by Pixabay and Pexels.
+You can upload your own video from your computer or via the mobile app.
+You can also choose a video from our stock library.

-Select Photos & Video from the left tool tabs.
+Select Photos & Video from the left panel.

-Browse videos or search for what you want.
+Click Add photo or video, or search for a video you'd like to add to your design.
 Note that when you hover on a video you can preview its motion, and if the video has sound you will hear it.

-The Video palette will let you adjust the fade, blend mode, and orientation of your video.
-You can crop the video clip the same way you'd crop a photo.
+When you click your video on the canvas, you can access the Video Tools menu from the left panel.
+This lets you adjust the fade, blend, and orientation of your video.
+You can crop the video clip the same way you'd crop a photo (as seen in the above example).
 Additionally, you can trim your clip by removing frames from the back or front of the clip.

-Use the Erase tab on the Video palette to erase part of your video, and use the Paintbrush to paint parts back on if you remove too much.
+Use the Erase tool to erase part of your video, and use the Paintbrush to paint parts back on if you remove too much.

 Adding graphics and text to your video design

 You can add graphics and text to your canvas when designing with video in the exact same manner you would when designing with still images.
 Your video is a layer which means you can put graphics and/or text over or underneath your video clip.
-Use the Layers palette to rearrange your layers.
+Use the Layers panel on the right side to rearrange your layers (if it's closed, click the three stacked squares icon on the bottom right side of the toolbar).

 Exporting and downloading your video file